-When characters are confused or dumbfounded their lips droop down their faces, this is a homage to The Ren and Stimpy Show in which Ren would do the same thing.
+When characters are confused or dumbfounded, their lips droop down their faces.
+This is an homage to The Ren and Stimpy Show, in which Ren would do the same thing.

 Any time a fake commercial appears, they are single audio takes of Justin Roiland improvising as he stutters and laughs throughout them.

-Justin Roiland (co-creator of the show and the voice of Rick and Morty) said in an interview that Chris Parnell, who plays Jerry Smith, nails his lines on his first takes.
-However, because of normal voice recording precautions of animation, Parnell has to record at least thirty more takes.
+Justin Roiland (co-creator of the show and the voice of Morty) said in an interview that Chris Parnell, who plays Jerry Smith, nails his lines on his first takes.
+Due to normal voice recording precautions of animation, Parnell has to record at least thirty more takes.
 Even so, Roiland said that he almost always chooses Parnell's first takes.